 I also learned that shuttle buses are waiting at Kameoka Torokko Station to transfer passengers to the Hozugawa River Boatride departure area.
 It’s just great!
 That’s gonna make the whole round trip much easier to do.

 Things to Do in Kyoto List #2: Go to Parks, Walks, and gardens

 We discussed in the previous sections the spots in Kyoto where we can hike and its natural attractions.
 This time, we’ll talk about the places still about nature but have already been improved by people.

-Let’s start with the area in Kyoto we left the discussion in the previous section, Arashiyama.
+Let’s start with the area in Kyoto where we left the discussion in the previous section, Arashiyama.

 Okochi Sanso Garden

 Okochi Sanso Villa or Garden is one of the most beautiful places in Arashimaya that we can visit after going to the Hozugawa River and Bamboo forest.
 Here, we can be impressed by the stunning landscapes and excellently crafted Japanese structures, like the main house of Okochi Denjiro, the former owner of the villa.

 It is said that the main house, the Daijokaku, in the villa is the epitome of the beauty of Japanese residential architecture.
 It is the first thing that we see once we enter the villa.
 The villa also has tea houses and several resting pavilions to admire beautiful views of the well-crafted backyard.